any772/any772/README.md

 ## Hello there! 👋
-I'm a CS student, who just so happened to have a little thing for Linux.
+I'm a CS student who just so happens to have a little thing for Linux.

 Currently, I'm very interested in learning about Operating Systems.